 BEFORE YOU BEGIN

 Ethics in publishing

-Submissions to KeAi journals are automatically screened using iThenticate's CrossCheck within the editorial system to detect instances of overlapping and similar text in submitted manuscripts.
-When a plagiarism complaint is raised, we recommend following the actions here.
+Please see our information pages on Ethics in publishing and Ethical guidelines for journal publication.
+Submissions to KeAi journals are automatically screened using iThenticate's CrossCheck within the editorial system to detect plagiarism issues including instances of overlapping and similar text in submitted manuscripts.
+Details can be found here.
+High similarity papers will be desk rejected.

 Declaration of interest

 All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
 Examples of potential competing interests include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 Authors must disclose any interests in two places: 1.
 A summary declaration of interest statement in the title page file (if double anonymized) or the manuscript file (if single anonymized).
 If there are no interests to declare then please state this: 'Declarations of interest: none'.
 2. Detailed disclosures as part of a separate Declaration of Interest form, which forms part of the journal's official records.
 It is important for potential interests to be declared in both places and that the information matches.
 More information.